 - Any type of mild-flavored rice dish, such as cilantro rice, fried rice, etc.

-Notes & tips for meatballs with grape jelly sauce
+Notes & tips for grape jelly meatballs

 Other great appetizer recipes